 Grades will be given on a bases determined by the professor and announced to the class.
 These usually include daily work, tests, papers, the student’s attendance and participation in class, and the final examination.

-The following table shows the grade point system in use, but please note that, in some courses professors may announce other percentage systems appropriate to the subject matter.
+The following table shows the University grade point system in use, but please note that, for some assignments professors may announce other percentage systems appropriate to the subject matter.

 What Letter Grades Mean

 A means exceptional work, outstanding or surpassing achievement of course objectives.